 A few weeks ago I posted a chicken curry recipe that I found in the Australian Healthy Food Guide (HFG).
 I was supposed to make a curry paste first to use in the curry, but didn’t have time.
 Well I found time to make the curry paste last weekend and I am so glad I did as it is great.

-The article in HFG included 3 recipes to use the paste, so this time I decided to make the fish curry and it was absolutely delicious.
+The article included 3 recipes to use the paste, so this time I decided to make the fish curry and it was absolutely delicious.

 Once you have made the curry paste, which doesn’t take long to make, you then need to cook it for about 5-8 minutes before it is ready to use.
 With the curry paste done, the fish curry then only takes about 8 minutes to cook.
 If you make the curry paste in advance, which you can do and keep in the fridge for up to 5 days (or freeze, but don’t cook it first), then this curry would make a great really quick mid week meal option.